Stamp Duty

 You can't negotiate stamp duty itself, but there may be ways to reduce how much you pay or how much of your cash it ties up.
 Depending on your situation, this might include:

-• Buying within first home buyer thresholds if you qualify for concessions
+• Buying within first home buyer thresholds if you qualify — $0 duty under $800,000

 • Timing your purchase with any government scheme changes, where possible